-Dr P therefore contacted Medical Protection for advice and was advised by one of the case managers, in conjunction with our lawyers, on the necessary steps she could take to ask for it to be removed.
-Dr P was also advised that the statement that she was experienced in using skin products could also be seen as promotional contrary to the Medical Council of Hong Kong Code of Professional Conduct, so advised that this should also be removed.
+Dr P contacted Medical Protection for advice and was advised by one of the case managers, in conjunction with our lawyers, on the necessary steps she could take to ask for it to be removed.
+Dr P was also advised that the statement that she was experienced in using skin products could also be seen as promotional and therefore contrary to the Singapore Medical Council’s Ethical Code & Ethical Guidelines, so advised that this should also be removed.

 Providing support during a regulatory investigation